dsmartinezlopez/Portafolio_Data_Analysis/README.md

 ### Python:
   - Project 1: [Statistical analysis of Icfes Saber Pro results](https://github.com/dsmartinezlopez/Portafolio_Data_Analysis/blob/Portafolio-projects-1/Proyecto%20Icfes.ipynb)

+> [!NOTE]
+> This is a continuation of Power BI Project 1; here, statistical analyses are performed to test hypotheses.

   **Goal:** Statistically demonstrate the verification of these 3 hypotheses: